‘X’ Marks the Spot

 When you’ve scaled the highest mountain and sailed the deepest sea, where do you go from there?
 And when actors reach the absolute peak of their profession, what do they do for an encore?

 Every performer must ask these age-old questions, but not everyone is prepared to face the challenges.
 If they do confront them, not all of them can succeed.
-Some reach the summit only to fall flat on their butts; others manage to stay on top (but barely).
+Some reach the summit only to fall flat on their faces; others manage to stay on top (but barely).
 Still others crest too soon, while some take years to reach their potential.

 Clawing your way to success can become an all-consuming passion.
 Once there, however, the struggle continues for those whose needs are many — come what way.
 So who, in their right mind, would risk it all on a project deemed too risky and controversial to win over the hearts and minds of skeptics?

-For film star Denzel Washington and producer, director, screenwriter and part-time actor Spike Lee (Do the Right Thing, Mo’ Better Blues, Jungle Fever), risk and controversy were an integral part of their game plan.
+For film star Denzel Washington and producer, director, screenwriter, and part-time actor Spike Lee (Do the Right Thing, Mo’ Better Blues, Jungle Fever), risk and controversy were an integral part of their game plan.
 The work they put into their next venture, Malcolm X — a project that had been kicking around Hollywood for some time — was almost too good to be true.
 In the words of the garrulous Mr. Lee, the film speaks for itself.
 “It just grows in stature,” he insisted.
 “That performance … ”

 Ah, yes, THAT performance!
 Spike went into detail about Denzel’s preparation for the difficult part of Malcolm X in an online conversation with singer-performer Pharrell Williams for the Reserve Channel.